codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 ### What does auto-create project do?
 When you create a team, the auto-create project option:
-* Creates a _project_ with the same name as the team, and a tag also identical to the team name
+* Creates a _project_ with the same name as the team, and tags it with the team name

   {% include image.html
 lightbox="true"